-The current environment has brought even steeper declines to active listings, as sellers (and rightfully so) are staying home during quarantine, and less likely to want to open their homes for showings and to buyer traffic.
+The pandemic brought even steeper declines to active listings, as sellers were staying home during quarantine, and less likely to want to open their homes for showings and to buyer traffic.
 As one local realtor pointed out, even sellers who would like to move or upgrade to a bigger home, they can’t find anything on the market, so they aren’t listing their existing home with nowhere to go.

 And as I shared with you at the outset of this post, deals are getting done at higher prices, given short supply.

 To further demonstrate housing is in short-supply, we can also look at homeowner vacancy rates.
 This is housing for sale that lies vacant.
 At the start of 2020, we saw homeowner vacancy rates that we hadn’t seen since the 1970s.
 So far, vacancy rates have remained at these historically low levels.